MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/n_gram.md

 ### Description

-Extracts NGrams from text and convert them to vector using dictionary.
+Extracts NGrams from text and converts them to a vector using dictionary.

 ### Arguments